Varicose Veins & Thread Veins Treatment

 “The latest minimally invasive treatments can be performed under local anaesthetic as a walk-in, walk-out procedure, with minimal post-operative discomfort and less impact on your lifestyle.”

 All procedures are performed within a hospital setting with the choice of local or general anaesthetic.
-Consultations can take place at any one of Michael Gaunt’s private clinics in Harley Street, London, Cambridge, Bury St Edmunds or Norwich.
+Consultations can take place at any one of Michael Gaunt’s private clinics in Harley Street, London, Cambridge or Bury St Edmunds.

 Case study: Before and after varicose vein treatment by Mr Michael Gaunt